Alana M. Leffler

 Q: Favorite thing about living in Wisconsin?

-A: Being able to see my family so often—my parents, my brother, and my in-laws all live nearby.
+A: Being able to see my family so often—my parents, my brother's family, and my in-laws all live nearby.
 And I love the State Fair!